Houyhnhnm: Interpretation

 It is possible to interpret the Houyhnhnms in a number of different ways.
 One interpretation could be a sign of Swift's liberal views on race, or one could regard Gulliver's preference (and his immediate division of Houyhnhnms into color-based hierarchies) as absurd and the sign of his self-deception.
 It is now generally accepted that the story involving the Houyhnhnms embody a wholly pessimistic view of the place of man and the meaning of his existence in the universe.
 In a modern context the story might be seen as presenting an early example of animal rights concerns, especially in Gulliver's account of how horses are cruelly treated in his society and the reversal of roles.
 The story is a possible inspiration for Pierre Boulle's novel Planet of the Apes.

-Book IV of Gulliver's Travels is the keystone, in some ways, of the entire work, and critics have traditionally answered the question whether Gulliver is insane (and thus just another victim of Swift's satire) by questioning whether or not the Houyhnhnms are truly admirable.
+Critics have traditionally answered the question whether Gulliver is insane (and thus just another victim of Swift's satire) by questioning whether or not the Houyhnhnms are truly admirable, and in doing this analysis, view Book IV as the "central interpretive problem" of the text.
 Gulliver loves the land and is obedient to a race that is not like his own.
 The Houyhnhnm society is based upon reason, and only upon reason, and therefore the horses practice eugenics based on their analyses of benefit and cost.
 They have no religion and their sole morality is the defence of reason, and so they are not particularly moved by pity or a belief in the intrinsic value of life.
 Gulliver himself, in their company, builds the sails of his skiff from "Yahoo skins".
 The Houyhnhnms' lack of passion surfaces during the scheduled visit of "a friend and his family" to the home of Gulliver's master "upon some affair of importance".
 On the day of the visit, the mistress of his friend and her children arrive very late.
 She made no excuses "first for her husband" who had died just that morning and she had to remain to make the proper arrangements for a "convenient place where his body should be laid".
 Gulliver remarked that "she behaved herself at our house as cheerfully as the rest".
 A further example of the lack of humanity and emotion in the Houyhnhnms is that their laws reason that each couple produce two children, one male and one female.
 In the event that a marriage produced two offspring of the same sex, the parents would take their children to the annual meeting and trade one with a couple who produced two children of the opposite sex.
 This was viewed as his spoofing and or criticising the notion that the "ideal" family produces children of both sexes.
 George Orwell viewed the Houyhnhnm society as one whose members try to be as close to dead as possible while alive and matter as little as possible in life and death.